Region 4 Employment Opportunities

 The Social Security Administration (SSA) also administers the Supplemental Security Income (SSI) program, which makes payments to aged, blind, and disabled people in financial need.
 These payments are made from general revenues of the United States Treasury, not from the Social Security trust funds.

 There are more than 1,200 Social Security field offices located nationwide.
 The eight states in the Atlanta Region contain 243 field offices; 9 Area Directors Offices, 3 Teleservice Centers; 37 Hearings and Appeals Offices; and 1 Program Service Center.
-Approximately 12,000 people are employed by the Atlanta Region Social Security Administration.
+The Atlanta Region Social Security Administration employs approximately 12,000 people.

 Because millions of Americans depend on the Social Security program, we are looking for qualified people to help us accomplish our mission of serving the public's Social Security needs.
 Of the many positions SSA has to offer, a substantial number of these fall into a category of jobs often referred to as "public contact" positions.
 Contact representatives, claims specialist are in this category.
 SSA employees in these positions receive not only good opportunities for career growth, but also the satisfaction of knowing that their efforts contribute significantly in ensuring that beneficiaries receive their Social Security benefits in the right amount, at the right place, and at the right time.
 SSA also offers a variety of positions that are away from the public eye.
-Many of these jobs are in the claims examining area with job titles such as claims specialiest, benefit authorizer, and disability processing specialist.
+Many of these jobs are in the claims examining area with job titles such as claims specialist, benefit authorizer, and disability processing specialist.

 Social Security is an equal opportunity employer.
 All qualified candidates will be considered without regard to race, color, religion, gender, national origin, age, disability, or sexual orientation.